 And I can say the really long name of that train station in Wales: Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.

 I bite my fingernails and use the clippings to floss between my teeth.
 Is that odd?
 Is it gross?
 Yes!

 What movie title best sums up your life?

-The Hangover, if I’m being honest.
-Not because I've woken up newly married to a prostitute, but just because I seem to have a lot of hangovers...!
+The Hangover.
+Not because I've woken up newly married to a prostitute, but just because I seem to have a lot of hangovers.

-What’s something you’ve been meaning to try, but just haven’t got round to doing yet?
+What’s something you’ve been meaning to do, but just haven’t got round to yet?

 Learn to drive.
-I had maybe two or three lessons when I was 24.
-I was doing okay, and quite enjoying it.
+I had a couple of lessons years ago.
+I was doing okay and quite enjoying it.
 I think I just got short of money, so took a break.
-A long break, as it turns out.
+Turns out it was a long break.

 What would you rate 10 out of 10?

 How do you relax after a busy day at the TOC coalface?

 I make some nice food, play guitar for a bit, then play video games till the wee small hours.
 I’m playing a lot of Hitman 3 and Red Dead Redemption 2 at the moment.